Bamberg witch trials: Cases and accused

-The end
+The end of the witch trials

-The ongoing mass process in Bamberg attracted a lot of attention.
-The fact that the Witch Commission accepted the names of accomplices given by accused witches under torture indiscriminately regardless of class, had the result than many people arrested had influential relatives, family members and friends of the upper classes, with sufficient resources and knowledge to escape the territory and to issue complaints against the Prince Bishop and his witch trials to his superiors, such as the Holy Roman Emperor and the Pope.
+The ongoing mass process in Bamberg attracted considerable attention.
+The fact that the Witch Commission accepted the names of accomplices given by accused witches under torture indiscriminately regardless of class, had resulted in many people arrested had influential relatives, family members and friends of the upper classes, with sufficient resources and knowledge to escape the territory and to issue complaints against the Prince Bishop and his witch trials to his superiors, such as the Holy Roman Emperor and the Pope.

-A turning point was the case against Dorothea Flock, member of a well-off merchant family from Nuremberg, whose spouse fled to a colony of Bamberg refugees in Nuremberg and issued a complaint of her arrest to the Emperor.
-In April 1630, the Emperor called upon the Prince-Bishop to defend himself against the accusation made against him and to put an immediate stop of the case against Dorothea Flock.
-The Prince-Bishop defied the Emperor and resumed the case against Flock 28 April, which resulted in a new protest from the Emperor on 11 May, and the Pope was asked to intervene.
-An Imperial edict was issued by the Hofrat, but the witch hunters learned about its imminent delivery and executed Dorothea shortly before its arrival.
-When Dorothea Flock was executed on 17 May, the problem of the ongoing Bamberg witch trials were placed on the agenda of the Imperial Diet of Regensburg 20 September 1630.
+A turning point was the case against Dorothea Flock, a member of a well-off merchant family from Nuremberg, whose spouse fled to a colony of Bamberg refugees in Nuremberg and issued a complaint of her arrest to the Emperor.
+In April 1630, the Emperor called upon the Prince-Bishop to defend himself against the accusation made against him and to put an immediate stop to the case against Flock.
+The Prince-Bishop defied the Emperor and resumed the case on 28 April, which resulted in a new protest from the Emperor on 11 May.
+The Pope was asked to intervene.

+An Imperial edict was issued by the Hofrat, but the witch hunters learned about its imminent delivery and executed Dorothea Flock on 17 May shortly before its arrival.
+The problem of the ongoing Bamberg witch trials was then placed on the agenda of the Imperial Diet of Regensburg on 20 September 1630.
 This caused outrage among the leadership of the Catholic church in Germany, who held the bishop responsible.
 An investigation by the Hofrat prevented any further trials from being launched.
 In parallel, Germany was devastated by the Swedish army under king Gustavus Adolphus of Sweden, who commented that he was willing to intervene against the witch trials of Bamberg.

-In Bamberg, the assisting Bishop and theologian Friedrich Förner, who was a leading figure of the witch trials, died this year.
+In Bamberg, the assisting Bishop and theologian Friedrich Förner, who was a leading figure in the witch trials, died in 1630.
 Support among the population began to fade as people increasingly realized that everybody was at risk of ending up on the pyre.
 Peasants refused to supply wood for the burnings.
 Under pressure, the Prince-Bishop stopped the Witch Commission from making new arrests.
-This did not mean that the witch trials ended, however, since those already arrested were still kept in prison.
+This did not mean, however, that ongoing trials were ended as those already arrested were still kept in prison.

 In July 1631, the Emperor had Anton Winter, known for his opposition to witch hunts, appointed to become the new head of the Prince-Bishop's Witch Commission in Bamberg.
 When Anton Winter arrived in Bamberg, the Prince-Bishop fled the city.
 The bishop fled to Austria.
 The Witch Commission under Anton Winter released all the prisoners of the witch prison.
 They ended for good when the Protestant Swedish troops approached Bamberg in 1632.